ABOUT

 TEACHER/PEDAGOGUE

-2021 marks Danielle's tenth year of teaching, with seven years teaching at the higher ed level.
-Danielle is on faculty at the University of Central Oklahoma School of Music, where she teaches applied vocal lessons, lyric diction, opera history, and research/writing courses.
+Danielle has taught musicians for thirteen years, with nine years teaching at the higher ed level.
+Danielle is the Assistant Professor of Musicology at the University of Central Oklahoma School of Music, where she teaches music history courses, applied vocal lessons, lyric diction, opera history, and research/writing courses.
 She started her career in higher education as an adjunct professor at Oklahoma City Community College and has also worked on staff at the University of Oklahoma teaching non-majors Understanding Music.

 As a voice pedagogue, Danielle has had the privilege of teaching hundreds of students over the past decade.
 She currently teaches her private studio from her home in southwest Edmond.